 Step 8: Connect the thermostat.

-Once the floor is in place, have a licensed electrician hook the thermostat up to the in-floor heating system and you’re in business!
+Once the floor is in place, have a licensed electrician hook the thermostat up to the underfloor system and you’re in business!
+Don’t forget to setup the temperature limitations on the thermostat according to the flooring manufacturer’s instructions.

 For full, detailed instructions, please reference WarmlyYours’s Installation Manual.